What The Walter S. and Lucienne B. Driskill Foundation Funds

-The Driskill Foundation funds programs that create a positive, measurable impact for K-12 students and supports learners to recognize their innate curiosity.
-We give special consideration to programming in DuPage County, Illinois and those engaging with 6th-8th graders.
+Driskill Foundation funds programs that create a positive, measurable impact for K-12 students and supports learners to recognize their innate curiosity.
+A significant portion of our grantmaking is geographically focused in Chicago and Dupage metro areas and those engaging with 6th-8th graders.

-Curiosity: Through literary research, discussions with community experts, and learners, curiosity was revealed to play a major role in motivation, personal development, and long-term health.
+Curiosity: Through literary research, discussions with community experts, and learners, curiosity was revealed to play a significant role in motivation, personal development, and long-term health.

-Diversity: Programs that support diversity by providing opportunities for educational achievement and diverse thought regardless of racial and ethnic background, gender or economic status.
+Diversity: Programs that support diversity by providing opportunities for educational achievement and different thought regardless of racial and ethnic background, gender or economic status.

-STEM Education: The Driskill Foundation believes education is vital to social and economic development because it gives people in our communities the knowledge and skills they need to achieve employment and economic security in our rapidly changing, global economy.
-To help keep communities and business competitive and prosperous, Driskill supports formal educational opportunities for K-12 education, higher education, and other local needs.
+STEAM Education: The Driskill Foundation believes education is vital to social and economic development because it can provide our youth with knowledge and skills they need to achieve employment and economic security in our rapidly changing, global economy.

 What organizations or programs are generally not eligible?